AstarNetwork/astar-docs/docs/nodes/archive-node/nginx.md

 ## Installation

 :::info
-In the following steps, don't forget to update ${SUB_DOMAIN} with your full sub domain name.
+In the following steps, don't forget to update {SUB_DOMAIN} with your full sub domain name.
 Example: ws.astar.awesomedappproject.io
 :::